 In his book, How Much Money Do I Need to Retire?, former hedge fund manager and financial mentor Todd Tresidder gives some simple examples of these calculations to illustrate this concept.

 The arithmetic average annual return is 0% (-20% + 20% = 0%).
 Following this formula would mean that I have $100 at the end of two years.
-But because I got hit with a decline in value before the growth, my actual balance is $96.
+But because of the impact of negative returns, my actual balance is $96.
 The compound (aka geometric average) return is about -2%.

 During the years I'm saving toward a goal, using average arithmetic returns for planning purposes may cause me not to set aside enough money for investing each year.
 So, I should consider using a rate that is closer to the compound return for planning purposes.
 (I'll also mention that historical returns, even over 30-50 years, may not accurately predict future returns; but for now, I'll consider the past as a relevant indicator of the future over the long haul).